Click here to download and save the Spanish Property Market Report.

 As you move further away from the most prime locations reduce the price per sq.m.
 Do the same calculation for new property and compare the developer’s price with prime location resale prices.
 If there is a huge difference, think twice.
 Never forget that your new property will be secondhand when you come to sell it.
 The fact that you paid double the going resale rate at the time won’t count for anything.
 It won’t mean you can ramp up your asking price over and above what the market can stand.

 Buyers entering the market now at the right price can expect substantial capital growth in the medium term.
 However, I can’t see those paying inflated new-build prices breaking even in the foreseeable future.
 In the worst of cases I think some may never go into profit.
 But it’s a different story for resales in prime positions.
 Then there’s competition between buyers for property at the right price.
 Having said that, there were also many substantial price reductions throughout 2017.
 Too many sellers became over-excited by signs of recovery and were too ambitious with their asking price

 Spanish Property Market 2018 – Conclusions

-My advice to buyers in 2018 is not to obsess about new-builds, especially if they are not located in prime positions.
-Many are not.
-Look at equivalent resales first, calculate the price per sq.m. to include any renovation if it’s needed.
+My advice to buyers in 2018 is not to obsess about new-builds.
+Many are not in the best locations.
+Look at equivalent resales first, calculate the price per sq.m. to include any renovation.
 Then you can take an informed view on what makes the best financial sense.
 The result will almost certainly be a lower price, a bigger property and, most important of all, a superior location.
-A thorough search can still uncover some real deals and although they are harder to find there will always be some sellers more motivated and realistic than others.
+A thorough search can still uncover some real deals although they will be harder to find in 2018.
+Nevertheless, there will always be some sellers more motivated and realistic than others.